Why getting orders to your customers quickly is critical in today’s markets

 - Reduced labour costs

 The rest of this article goes into further detail regarding how the benefits of using picking bins can be applied to your business and the reasons that you should either be looking to incorporate them into your warehouse and order fulfilment processes or how to maximise their effectiveness if you already do so.

-Management of stock levels
+Easier monitoring and recording of stock levels

 A big challenge for any business is running out of stock on crucial lines.

 Not only can this upset and annoy customers (particularly if you have already taken payment – only to find out the item is not in stock), it can also lead to losing sales to competitors too.